amantaya/ResBaz24-Local-LLMs/README.md

 using LLMs for your projects.

 `ollama` uses the graphics processing unit (GPU) on your machine to run LLMs.
-This can be very computationally expensive and can take a long time to run, especially if you have an older machine and/or a weaker GPU.
+This can take a long time to run, especially if you have an older machine and/or a weaker GPU.

 ## Additional Resources